shenwei356/cluster_files/README.md

 # cluster_files

 `cluster_files` clusters files into multiple directories by creating symbolic links or moving files.

 It is helpful in bioinformatic analyses, where multiple datasets are analysed in a series of steps, each with one or more methods.

 ## Features

 - **Safe**.
 Creating symbolic links keeps the original files untouched.
-- **Convenient** for parallel processing of multiple datasets with the same input file structure
+- **Convenient** for parallel processing of multiple datasets with the same input file structure.
+    -  You can use [rush](https://github.com/shenwei356/rush) or [parallel](https://www.gnu.org/software/parallel/) for local batch processing,
+    -  and [easy_qsub](https://github.com/shenwei356/easy_qsub) or [easy_sbatch](https://github.com/shenwei356/easy_sbatch) for batch submitting jobs to a computer cluster.
-- Each step is separately performed in its directory
+- Each analysis step can be separately performed in its directory
     - **Clear** organization
     - Avoid conflicts
     - Supporting simultaneous analyses with multiple methods